How Much Water You Need To Drink Every Day?

 Maxim amount of water the body is losing through urination, bowel movement, and sweat.

-It is important to replenish the body with an equal amount of water that your body is losing.
+It is important to replenish the body with equal water that your body is losing.

 The first step to deciding upon how much fluid or water you need is to analyze the “thirst signaling” by your body.
 When you are thirsty.. your body needs water.

-There is no proven theory to say exactly how much amount of water a person needs to drink.
+No proven theory says exactly how much water a person needs to drink.

-An adult living in a temperate climate might require much more water intake than the other elsewhere.
+An adult in a temperate climate might require much more water intake than elsewhere.

-A person engaged in intensive sporting activities or army men on duty may require two times more water intake than a person working in a comfortable office.
+A person engaged in intensive sporting activities or an army man on duty may require two times more water intake than someone working in a comfortable office.

-Breastfeeding mothers will need to take more water, and it goes the same with those suffering from diseases like diarrhea and vomiting.
+Breastfeeding mothers will need to take more water, which goes the same with those suffering from diarrhea and vomiting.

-Other mostly accepted principles of the water intake requirement are those recommended by the health authorities; an adult must daily intake not less than eight glasses of water daily.
+Other mostly accepted principles of the water intake requirement are those recommended by the health authorities; an adult must drink not less than eight glasses of water daily.
 That is to say, a grown-up person requires half a gallon or 2 liters of water every day.

-Almost all experts have shown a consensus agreement on the “8×8 Rule” to be followed regarding water intake required by the human body.
-That is eight x 8-ounce glass water daily for an adult person.
+Almost all experts have agreed on the “8×8 Rule” to be followed regarding water intake required by the human body.
+That is an eight x 8-ounce glass of water daily for an adult person.

-Some health gurus do not agree with the ‘8×8 Rule’, but they insist that every person needs to sip a few ounces of water at frequent intervals as our body is always getting dehydrated.
+Some health gurus do not agree with the ‘8×8 Rule’ but insist that every person needs to sip a few ounces of water at frequent intervals as our body is always dehydrated.
 One should not wait to feel thirsty to drink water.

 Again, it must be noted that all these suggestion is for people in normal and ordinary living and working conditions.

-A person who is in direct exposure to sunlight and outdoor activities for long hours faces extreme dehydration, and they need a lot more water intake to beat the dehydration.
+A person in direct exposure to sunlight and outdoor activities for long hours faces extreme dehydration and needs a lot more water intake to beat the dehydration.

-Old people need to be a bit more cautious with water intake.
-Some people in old-age lose their sense of thirst.
+Older adults need to be a bit more cautious with water intake.
+Some people in old age lose their sense of thirst.

-You can easily notice the level of dehydration you have by casually examining the urine you pass out.
+You can easily notice your dehydration level by casually examining the urine you pass out.

-Normally if you are sufficiently hydrated the urine will be crystal clear and odorless (when you are not sickly and not on medication).
+If you are sufficiently hydrated, the urine will be crystal clear and odorless (when you are not sickly or on medication).

-If your urine turns yellowish in color and foul-smelling; you should know that you have not had enough water or fluid.
+If your urine turns yellowish and foul-smelling, you should know you have insufficient water or fluid.

 Study Results On Optimum Water Intake